-These are just three of the millions of malware threats that are out in the wild today, threatening Android devices around the globe.
-Security company Trend Micro expects to see an exponential increase in malware affecting Android devices in 2017.
+These are just some of the millions of malware threats that are out in the wild today, threatening Android devices around the globe.
+Security company Trend Micro expects to see an exponential increase in malware affecting Android devices in 2018.

 In this article, I’ll discuss what kinds of malware is lurking out there, waiting to attack unsuspecting and trusting Android users.
 I’ll also share some telltale signs that your device might be harboring one of these nasty bugs.

-Fear not though campers.
-If you do find that your device has been afflicted with a nasty piece of malware, I’ll also share the many tools and methods you can make use of to rid your Android device of such nastiness.
+Fear not though, campers.
+If you do find that your device has been afflicted with a nasty piece of malware, I’ll also share the many tools and methods you can use to rid your Android device of such nastiness.
 I’ll also list the ways you can avoid getting infected again in the future.

-I hesitate to actually use the word “virus” when referring to the types of pestilences that the bad actors of the world can set loose upon your Android device.
+I hesitate to use the word “virus” when referring to the pestilences that the bad actors of the world can set loose upon your Android device.
 Most of the dirty stuff that hits Google’s operating system these days is better termed as malware.

 Due to the sandboxing approach both the Android and iOS operating systems take with apps, actual viruses cannot replicate themselves and spread throughout a mobile operating system.
-The attack one file and the rest will follow approach may have been popular on the wild west of Windows operating systems, but isn’t possible on the modern Android operating system.
+The “attack one file and the rest will follow” approach may have been popular in the wild west of Windows operating systems, but it isn’t possible on the modern Android operating system.

-Malware will monitor your keystrokes, collect credit card and banking information, passwords, and other valuable information.
-It will then “phone home” from time to time, in order to send the collected info back to its headquarters.
+Malware will monitor your keystrokes, collect credit card and banking information, passwords and other valuable information.
+It will then “phone home” from time to time to send the collected info back to its headquarters.

-In addition to monitoring your every keystroke on your device, Android malware can also do such horrible things as quietly send SMS message after SMS message, possibly running up a huge end-of-the month tab for an unsuspecting user.
+In addition to watching your every keystroke on your device, Android malware can also do such horrible things as quietly send SMS message after SMS message, possibly running up a huge monthly tab for an unsuspecting user.

 How Do Android Devices Get Infected?